 Specially trained staff will administer the tests in a private and confidential setting in our Scott Washburn Testing Center through the same technology the health district uses, an HIV rapid screening test using a finger prick blood sample, with results in less than 20 minutes.
-Testing is available Monday through Friday 8:30 a.m. to noon and 1 to 4:30 p.m.
-No appointment is necessary and anyone over the age of 13 is welcome to be tested.
-Staff is available to provide assistance in English and Spanish and AFANs case managers can provide subsequent counseling and other support services.
+Testing is available Monday – Friday from 8:30 am – 11am and 1pm-4pm, by appointment only.
+Anyone over the age of 13 is welcome to be tested.
+Staff is available to provide assistance in English and Spanish and AFAN’s case managers can provide subsequent counseling and other support services.